dhruvshr/PlantSense/README.md

 # PlantSense 🌿

-PlantSense is an AI-powered plant disease detection and diagnosis system that helps users identify and treat plant diseases through image analysis and interactive chat-based insights.
+PlantSense is an AI-powered plant disease detection and diagnosis system that democratizes access to expert plant pathology knowledge.
+By combining computer vision and conversational AI, PlantSense provides:

+1. Instant Disease Detection: Using advanced deep learning models trained on the Plant Village dataset, PlantSense can instantly identify 35+ common plant diseases from a single photo with over 92% accuracy.

+2. Expert-Level Insights: Through integration with OpenAI's language models, PlantSense provides detailed, contextual information about:

+- Disease characteristics and progression
+- Environmental factors and conditions
+- Prevention strategies
+- Treatment recommendations
+- Long-term management practices

+3. Interactive Guidance: Users can engage in natural conversation with the AI to:

+- Ask follow-up questions
+- Get clarification on treatments
+- Receive customized care instructions
+- Learn about prevention methods

+4. Accessibility: The system is designed to be:

+- Easy to use for non-experts
+- Free from technical jargon
+- Multilingual (planned feature)

 ## Features